-The maximum chromium concentrations were obtained at 2ton/ha and 8ton/ha bio-solids, while the minimum concentration was obtained at the control.
-There were no significant differences between 4&6ton/ha treatments and the control.
+The maximum chromium concentrations were obtained at 2 tons/ha and 8 tons/ha bio-solids treatments, while the minimum concentration was obtained at the control treatment.
+There were no significant differences between 4 and 6 tons/ha treatments and the control treatment.

-For copper and zinc concentrations in plant, there were no significant differences between various bio-solids treatments.
+For copper and zinc concentrations in plants, there were no significant differences between various bio-solids treatments.
 Figure (11) shows zinc concentration in plant.